parth69p/Starting_Backend/Readme.md

 3. app.use() is most of the time used in middlewares.
 4. async function () always return promise. need to handle that for good practice.
 5. Use middleware for the Routing user to the controllers.
+6. for testing your api You need to check the response using 'console.log()
 ```

 # Note for errors